robbenz/dia_plugs/easy-modal/readme.txt

 [Continue to Popup Maker](https://wppopupmaker.com "Popup Maker Website")

 If you're an existing Easy Modal user, transitioning from Easy Modal to Popup Maker is a snap with our custom Importer!
 [See How!](https://wppopupmaker.com/kb/upgrading-easy-modal-popup-maker "Upgrade from Easy Modal to Popup Maker")

-If you own Easy Modal Addons, you can upgrade to Popup Maker for free:
+If you own Easy Modal Addons, you can upgrade to Popup Maker for free.
 * [Yes, I want to upgrade for free!](https://wppopupmaker.com/easy-modal-customer-upgrade "Upgrade Your Easy Modal Product for Free") (recommended)
 * No thanks!
 I just [need support on my Easy Modal product](https://easy-modal.com/support "Get Support on Your Easy Modal Product").

 == Installation ==